YegorGilyov/pouchdb-boilerplate/docs/proto/PROTO-TDD-SCHEMA.md

   lastEditedAt: string;
   updatedAt: string;
   // Denormalized fields to simplify queries
-  availableInSpaceIds: string[];  // References to Spaces where this element is available: [managedInSpaceId, ...usedInSpaceIds]
+  denormAvailableInSpaceIds: string[];  // References to Spaces where this element is available: [managedInSpaceId, ...usedInSpaceIds]
-  availableToUserIds: string[];   // References to Users who have access: ['everyone'] if this element is published, or available in a Space that is not private, otherwise all members of all Spaces this element is available in
+  denormAvailableToUserIds: string[];   // References to Users who have access: ['everyone'] if this element is published, or available in a Space that is not private, otherwise all members of all Spaces this element is available in
-  managedByUserIds: string[];     // References to Users who are admins of the Space this element is managed in
+  denormManagedByUserIds: string[];     // References to Users who are admins of the Space this element is managed in
-  canBeReusedByUserIds: string[]; // References to Users who can reuse this element: ['everyone'] if this element is published, otherwise admins of the Space this element is managed in
+  denormCanBeReusedByUserIds: string[]; // References to Users who can reuse this element: ['everyone'] if this element is published, otherwise admins of the Space this element is managed in
 }

 // Item Type configuration element